-• Show track names in scopes: Activating this will remove the track names from the Scopes and display their track numbers instead.
+- Show track names in scopes: Deactivating this will remove the track names from the Scopes and display their track numbers instead. - Show track color blends in scopes: Show the background colors selected for each track as the background color of its Track Scope.